crustio/Crust-Grants-Program/README.md

 ### Project ideas
 An overview of existing projects in the Crust Technology Stack along with broad project ideas we would potentially be interested in funding can be found [here](crust_stacks.md).

-If you have a **good concept of the technical challenges** that your idea entails and would like feedback before applying, you can send us an [email](hi@crust.network) and tell us about it.
+If you have a **good concept of the technical challenges** that your idea entails and would like feedback before applying, you can send us an email(`hi@crust.network`) and tell us about it.

 ## Support